-Year 2009 signified a turbulent era in the Mediterranean and the European Union, when Greece topped in the news for 1,000 times/day.
-That was the motivation for Drexel Greek Studies program to propose an international business course focusing on Mediterranean economy (under the label “Regional Studies on Economic Policy and International Business”), explaining the business climate and practice as well as further connect Drexel University’s curriculum with the Drexel Abroad in Greece (Crete) and the multiple “internship” opportunities that the program develops in Greece and elsewhere.
+When introducing the first DVD “CEOs’ Leadership and Global Insights” we have pointed out that year 2009 signified a turbulent era in the Mediterranean and the European Union, when Greece topped in the news for 1,000 times/day in a negative manner.
+The current (second) DVD of the series contains cases selected with the story telling capacity of engaging CEOs who explained how creativity and innovation manages their ventures.
+That was the motivation for Drexel Greek Studies program to propose an international business course focusing on Mediterranean economy (under the label “Regional Studies on Economic Policy and International Business”), explaining the business climate, values and practice, as well as further connect Drexel University’s curriculum with the Drexel Abroad in Greece (Crete) and the multiple “internship” opportunities that the program develops in Greece and elsewhere.

-This is a unique publication to highlight how Greek entrepreneurship remains resilient during the crisis.
+This is a unique DVD publication (second in a series) to highlight how Greek entrepreneurship and its relevant value system remains resilient during the crisis.

-—Theodoros Katerinakis, Adjunct Faculty, INTB338 Class Instructor, Drexel University
+—Theodoros Katerinakis, PhD, Adjunct Faculty, INTB338 Class Instructor, Drexel University

 —Maria Hnaraki, PhD, Director of Greek Studies, Drexel University

-The second DVD of the series (2017) is described here
+The first DVD of the series (2014) is described here.